elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_03.md

 _Learning experience: Justify your choices._

 Exercise: By looking at the tables you filled in the previous learning activity, choose one platform (or more, for different phases).
 Justify your choice by comparing the advantages and disadvantages of that platform with the others.

+## Evaluate yourself

+Now that you have completed the chapter, you should have reached the learning outcomes.
+Scroll up, and see whether you managed.